Neal Marshad: Career

 Marshad collaborated again with playwright Edward Albee to direct videos of his performances at the Jack Lenor Larsen sculpture garden at LongHouse Reserve, East Hampton, New York in 1999.

-Marshad was hired in October 1999 by Janet Gurwitch, founder of Laura Mercier Cosmetics to provide strategy, design and technology for www.lauramercier.com.
+Marshad was hired in October 1999 by Laura Mercier and Janet Gurwitch, the founders of Laura Mercier Cosmetics to provide e-commerce strategy, visual design, cloud hosting, and technology for www.lauramercier.com.